 Recovery from a Nephrostomy

 The patient will be hospitalized for a few days following a nephrostomy.
 The urine draining from the nephrostomy tube will contain blood.
 A nurse will remove the clots and irrigate the catheter a few times each day to make sure that the urine drains out of it freely.
 There will be pain and soreness in the area and also in the deeper tissues of kidney which may be relieved by pain medication.
-The patient will be instructed to rest and to avoid sudden jerky movements and strenuous activity for at least 2 weeks or until the nephrostomy tube is removed.
+The patient will be instructed to rest and to avoid sudden jerky movements and strenuous activity for at least two weeks or until the nephrostomy tube is removed.